-Problem Solving– Jiu-Jitsu is like playing a game of chess with your body.
-The problems of Jiu-Jitsu are very different.
+Problem Solving– Jiu-Jitsu is like playing a game of chess with your body, though the problems of Jiu-Jitsu are very different.
 They are dynamic problems, constantly fluid and changing as you attempt to solve them.
-Before attempting to sweep my opponent, I have to work out where his centre of gravity is in relation to his base.
+Before attempting to sweep my opponent, I must work out where his centre of gravity is in relation to his base.
 But an experienced opponent will see my movements and reactively change his angle and base.
 The problem changes, and the game goes on.

 Patience – There are no shortcuts in Jiu-Jitsu.
 The process of learning a new technique requires just as much mental activity as it does physical.
 You need to practice it again and again.
 Patience applies to timing as well.
 Even the most perfectly executed technique can fail if delivered at the wrong time.

 Dealing with failure – It doesn’t matter how many times you get submitted, you are still learning.
-BJJ teaches you to reflect on your mistakes, adjust it for next time.
+BJJ teaches you to reflect on your mistakes, adjusting for next time.
 Learning to deal with your frustrations is learning to deal with your ego.

 “Failure should be our teacher, not our undertaker.
 Failure is delay, not defeat.
 It is a temporary detour, not a dead end.
 Failure is something we can avoid only by saying nothing, doing nothing, and being nothing.” – Denis Waitley.

-Humility – It’s very hard to progress in Jiu-itsu without your partner succeeding too.
+Humility – It’s very hard to progress in Jiu-Jitsu without your partner succeeding too.
 Humility goes beyond just tapping, too.
 It should be evident in every interaction on the mats by communicating respect, a healthy self-esteem, and a willingness to concede to others.
-If you have the privilege of watching high level belts demonstrate humility, by celebrating the progress of the novice white belt.
-These players demonstrate that humility is not only the bigger choice, it is also the way to improvement.
+You will have the privilege of watching high level belts demonstrate humility, by celebrating the progress of the novice white belt – these players demonstrate that humility is not only the bigger choice, it is also the way to improvement.

 Commitment – Jiu-Jitsu teaches you commitment.
 There’s no magic pill.
 No shortcut.
 There is no other way to learn and improve but to show up and train.
 It’s one of the most valuable lessons/examples of hard work and dedication you can teach a child.
 Simple.